Barrel Harmonics, Pressures and Timing (expanded 12/24/04)

 - Bullet weight too light for the powder's burn rate.

-- Bullet bore contact area less then normal for the bullet weight
+- Bullet bore contact area less than normal for the bullet weight

 - Bore severely worn or incorrectly lapped (loose/worn toward the muzzle)